iralvin/iralvin/README.md

 ### Hi there 👋

-I am a pharmacist-turned-software engineer seeking new career opportunities.
+I am a pharmacist-turned-software engineer.
 Confident in Javascript, ReactJS, Typescript, NodeJS, PostgreSQL and other languages such as Java and C#.
 I am a self-starter who enjoys learning and utilizing new technologies & libraries.
 Currently working as a junior software developer at Expression Networks developing the NETCCN platform.

 <!--
 **iralvin/iralvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.